marilirulita/linter-ruby/README.md

 ### Unexpected or missed parentheses

->**It checks if there is necessary to add or remove a parentheses in a specific line of code**
+>**It checks if it is necessary to add or remove a parenthesis in a specific line of code**

 **Example of Bad code**